NOVEL-IN-PROGRESS

 "I got to make the coach; else Albin be mad I wasted his ticket."

-Jane reached to hug Severine but pulled back.
-At that, Severine felt that to Jane she was no better than the old lady simply for being white.
+Jane reached to hug Severine but then pulled back and walked away.
+At that, Severine felt that to Jane she was no better than the old lady merely for being white.

 5.

 Without the food that Jane spirited out the back door, Severine had nothing.
 Well, nothing but a cot, a door, and a growing pile of worn garments with ragged trims.
-Still, she'd found another old basket somewhere in the alley and put it aside for a rainy day; the kind that always hides behind a daw to come.
+Still, she'd found another old basket somewhere in the alley and put it aside for a rainy day; the kind that always hides behind a dawn that has yet to come.

-The next morning, she grabbed that basket and headed to the market to see what she could see with the notion of stopping by the church to say a prayer for Jane and maybe ask the priest, if he didn't turn his back to her, when there might be clothes left for the poor.
+The next morning, Severine grabbed the basket and headed to the market to see what she could find with the notion of stopping by the church to say a prayer for Jane and maybe ask the priest, if he didn't turn his back on her, when there might be clothes left for the poor again.

-At the market, Severine walked about, and here and there, grabbed something for her basket.
+At the market, Severine walked about and here and there grabbed something for her basket.
 The bruised fruit and vegetables were always off to the edges of the stalls, which made it easier.
-When the vendor looked away, she'd knock something to the ground and then quickly grab whatever fell at her feet.
+Then, when the vendor looked away, she'd knock something to the ground and quickly grab whatever fell to her feet.
 It was at the market that she ran into Albin.
 He came upon her with a big smile.
-Seemed like the man was always smiling.
+It seemed as though the man was always smiling.

 "You know, Jane, she's got to be near her sister's place by now.
 Maybe tomorrow, hey?"

 Severine had never been on a public coach.
-She'd never gone anywhere beyond New Orleans.
+She'd never gone anywhere but to the edge of the Quarter.
 Still, she nodded in agreement.

-"You shopping for that rich lady?" he asked.
+"You shopping for that rich old lady?" he asked.

 "No. They bring things by.
 I peeked in the window this morning after they'd left.
 But Jane says she don't come down to look it over."